-40. BUSINESS RATES
+39. BUSINESS RATES

-For 2013/14 the introduction of the new Business Rates Retention Scheme has necessitated a new Collection Fund Statement in relation to Business Rates; under the new regime North Devon Council has joined a Devon wide pool in order to mitigate any losses and share any gains due to changes in the local economy.
-During 2013/14 the Devon Pool had net growth of £1.5m of which this authority received an additional £64k.
+The introduction of the new Business Rates Retention Scheme in April 2013 has necessitated a new Collection Fund Statement in relation to Business Rates; under the new regime North Devon Council has joined a Devon wide pool in order to mitigate any losses and share any gains due to changes in the local economy.
+During 2014/15 the Devon Pool had net growth of £2.5m of which this authority received an additional £105k.

 The Council collects non-domestic rates for its area that are based on local rateable values multiplied by a uniform rate.
-The total non-domestic rateable value as at 31st March 2014 was £84.518m.
-In 2013/14 the rate was 47.1p in the pound for small businesses and 48.2p in the pound for others as prescribed by the Government.
+The total non-domestic rateable value as at 31st March 2015 was £85.373m.
+In 2014/15 the rate was 47.1p in the pound for small businesses and 48.2p in the pound for others as prescribed by the Government.

-The total amount, less certain reliefs and other deductions, is paid from the Collection Fund to a combination of Central Government, Devon County Council and Devon & Somerset Fire Service via the Devon Wide Pool.
-This is managed by Plymouth City Council, which in turn pays back authorities their share of any gain or loss.
+The total amount, less certain reliefs and other deductions, is paid from the Collection Fund to a combination of Central Government, Devon County Council and Devon & Somerset Fire Service via the Devon Wide Pool which is managed by Plymouth City Council.